Crowd-Chain/Research-Logs/deniz.md

 "Chord: organize the network on the basis of each participating node’s IP address * other networks use the node’s stored data as the organizing content *"

 "In abstract terms, an overlay network operates like a distributed hash table by allowing key insertion, querying, and removal.
-Typically, it derives those keys
-	from the node-exposed content by, for example, using a consistent hashing algorithm such as the secure hash algorithm"
+Typically, it derives those keys from the node-exposed content by, for example, using a consistent hashing algorithm such as the secure hash algorithm"

 "When nodes fail, overlay network algorithms provide mechanisms that let the network recover and recreate or maintain an appropriate network structure."

 "Lookup data on the basis of identifiers derived from the content, and thus don’t directly support keyword-based searching."

-#### Contributions to our project
+#### Contributions to our project and possible problems
-*
+* We could implement a geographical-closeness based P2P network where nodes usually communicate with other nodes near the same geographical position and hold a ledger concerning that area to avoid flodding.(Chord structure based on IP address)

+#The implementation of these research topics was limited by a time constraint.